People-led

 Meaningfully engaging people in the design of changes

-People, families and carers who use services should help design changes.
-Without their input, services may not meet people’s needs.
-They could lack accessibility, fairness, or dignity.
+Without their input, services may not meet people’s actual needs and could lack accessibility, fairness, or dignity.

 Being trauma informed